 Being part of the aerial art design on the day of the event gives the students an opportunity to be artists and to be part of something larger then themselves.
 It is a way for them to express their concerns to the world.

 Yes those are 1000’s of kids in the sand.

 These field trips have been the most magical part of the environmental education program.
 Bringing kids to the beach energized them, but also engaged the teachers, created interest from the media, and brought VIP stakeholders, including the Mayor of Los Angeles and City Council Members, to the beach to be a part of the excitement.

 The beach clean-up field trip is held towards the end of the school year and provides kids with a fun, hands-on opportunity to make a difference.
 For many students, it is their first chance to experience the beach, to see the ocean and to make the connection with their neighborhood and their lives.
 It is a tangible and compelling way to focus their attention on the issue of local pollution.

-Since 1991 the Malibu Foundation’s Adopt-A-Beach School Assembly Program has been seen by over 680,000 California school children.
-Over 125,000 children from the program have participated in 23 KIDS OCEAN DAY Adopt-A-Beach Clean-Ups.
+Since 1991 the Malibu Foundation’s Adopt-A-Beach School Assembly Program has been seen by over 720,000 school children around the globe.
+Over 142,000 children from the program have participated in over 100 KIDS OCEAN DAY Adopt-A-Beach Clean-Ups.